-Figure C4 shows the point estimates and 95 percent confidence intervals of coefficients β_u and β_c in regression (25) using only tariff news that occurred on weekdays.
-The results are close to our benchmark results in Figure 4.
-US tariff news appreciate the dollar and depreciate the renminbi for all time windows.
-Chinese tariff news have no statistical significance for both currencies across all time windows.
+Figure C4 shows the point estimates and 95 percent confidence intervals of coefficients β_u and β_c in regression (31) using only tariff news that occurred on weekdays.
+The results are close to our benchmark results in Figure 3.
+US tariff news appreciate the dollar and depreciate the renminibi for all time windows.
+Chinese tariff news have no statistical significance for both currencies and the bilateral exchange rate across all time windows.